Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

-To take things further, one can use the KMS relations \eqref{eq:KMS_Delta_S} and \eqref{eq:Pi_s_KMS} for the equilibrated fermions and for the DM self-energy.
-Additionally, we assume that the DM spectral propagator has the form of a tree-level propagator as in Eq.~\eqref{eq:DeltaA_eq}, as expected for weakly coupled scalar field.
-Integrating over spatial momenta and accounting for the expansion of the Universe as in Section~\ref{sec:ModelBEQ}, the final result can be written as
+Furthermore, one can use the KMS relations \eqref{eq:KMS_Delta_S} and \eqref{eq:Pi_s_KMS} for the DM self-energy.
+Additionally, we assume that the DM spectral propagator has the form of a tree-level propagator as in Eq.~\eqref{eq:DeltaA_eq}, as expected for a weakly coupled scalar field.
+Integrating over spatial momenta and accounting for the expansion of the Universe, the final result can be written as

 In the equation above, $\PiA_s(\omega_p,|\vec{p}|)=\PiA_s(p^0,|\vec{p}|)$ is the spectral self-energy of the DM field $s$ in Wigner space, evaluated on the DM momentum shell with $p^0$ substituted by the on-shell energy